JackSzwergold/Writing/memories/Raves and Erasure.md

 Anyway, that paints the picture of who Pete was to an extent.
 Another aspect of his persona was he liked going to raves in the 1990s with a friend of all they nicknamed “Big Dumb Dave.”

 Dave wasn’t really dumb at all… In fact he was a nice guy.
 And the most I knew about him at one point was simply that he liked the electro-pop band *Erasure*.
-I knew this befoere I even met Dave because Todd the asshole always thought that it was funny that Dave liked “Erasure
+I knew this before I even met Dave because Todd (the asshole) always thought that it was funny that Dave liked *Erasure* becuase Todd tagged them as a gay band.

  “Does he know they’re gay!
 Maybe he’s gay!
 Big dumb Dave is gay!
 He’s gay!!!”
 Todd shouted once at a bar.